Li-Victor/URL-Shortener/README.md

 When the user visits the shortened URL, it will redirect them to the original link.

-Made with Express.js and Heroku Postgres Datebase.
+Made with Express.js and Heroku Postgres Database.

 ## Installation
 Make sure you have signed up for a free account at [**Heroku**](https://www.heroku.com/) and the following installed: